kariy/blog/content/blog/macos-fsync.md

 Time taken: 3019ms
 ```

 The time difference is aligned with the behaviour that we expect, as described by the man pages. `fcntl(F_FULLFSYNC)` is clearly doing something more than `fsync` here.
-Instead of just sending the dirty pages to the storage device, it also waits until it has persisted the data to the disk platters or flash chips. it flushes the dirty pages to the storage device and also tells the device to flush the buffered data in the disk buffer.
+Instead of just sending the dirty pages to the storage device, it also waits until it has persisted the data to the disk platters or flash chips. it flushes the dirty pages to disk and also tells it to flush its own buffer.

 Applications, such as databases, that needs the highest guarantee on data integrity, and require a strict ordering of writes should use `fcntl(F_FULLFSYNC)` to ensure that the committed data is written to the permanent storage and in the order they expect.
 This is especially important for databases so as to provide the highest durability in order to be fully ACID-compliant.

+Google's LevelDB repository has a [commit](https://github.com/google/leveldb/commit/296de8d5b8e4e57bd1e46c981114dfbe58a8c4fa) on using `fcntl(F_FULLFSYNC)` when needing to sync data to the durable media on Apple systems.
+The author has also included a very insightful commit message about their learnings on introducing a fallback to `fsync` when the filesystem that it operates on have no support for `F_FULLFSYNC`.